bigai-ai/tongsim/examples/marl/README.md

 This project utilizes a hybrid setup combining **Conda** (for system-level dependencies like MPI) and **uv** (for high-performance Python package management).

 ### 1. Set up TongSIM
 Follow the official instructions to install and configure the TongSIM simulator.
-Verify that the `demo_rl` example runs successfully.
+Verify that the `quickstart_demo.py` example runs successfully.

 ### 2. Create the Conda Base Environment
 This environment provides the core Python interpreter and MPI support.